-Truphosah Fridah Monah will spend her fellowship at the Association of People Supporting Employment First (APSE).
+Truphosah Fridah Monah spent her Fellowship at the Association of People Supporting Employment First (APSE) in Rockville, Maryland.

-Truphosah Fridah Monah hails from Kakamega County in Western Kenya.
+Truphosah Fridah Monah hails from Kakamega County in Western Kenya and lives in Nairobi.
 She holds a B.A. in Sustainable Human Development from The Catholic University of Eastern Africa and an M.A. in Counseling Psychology from The United States International University- Africa.
 She is a blogger and an online freelance writer.
 She is the founder and works with a society of and for women with disabilities, Women and Realities of Disability Society (WARD Society).

 During and after her studies, Fridah has worked with several organizations that are geared towards increasing access to services and information for people with disabilities and other vulnerable groups in Kenya.
 After receiving her undergraduate degree, she founded WARD and after completing her postgraduate degree she incorporated psychological services in her work with women with disabilities.

 While working among women with disabilities, she learned that the challenges they face have effects on their psychological and mental well-being.
 This is what motivated her to pursue a Masters of Arts in Counseling Psychology.
 With her knowledge and skills, she gives psychological support to women and girls with disabilities.
 In observing the need for better opportunities for the people she volunteers with, Fridah advocates for equal rights for women with disabilities in all aspects of life.
 WARD Society addresses challenges faced by women with disabilities in education, employment, sexual and reproductive health, decision making, and political representation.
 This society has brought together women from across the country.
-The Professional Fellows Program on Inclusive Disability Employment will not be Fridah’s first experience in the U.S. In October 2018, she took part in the Facebook Community Leaders Program in California.
+Before becoming a Professional Fellow, Fridah took part in the Facebook Community Leadership Program in California.